bdsmgeek/.com/README.md

 From extreme to soft domination, I provide authentic, thoughtfully crafted, BDSM consultations to the kinky people of Toronto.
 I have a genuinely unique style bolstered by years of experience and a personal love of Domination, kink and BDSM.

-I offer anywhere from an hour, up to five hour sessions of creative, liberating fun from my private space in south Etobicoke.
-I play with all genders and experience levels.
-Check out my kinky menu, location, rates and hard limits below.
+I offer anywhere from an hour, up to five hour sessions of creative, liberating fun from in several great Toronto locations.

 <img src="assets/img/alice_puppy_rope_1.jpg" width="400" alt="Image of a cute girl in rope.">